 - Add the turmeric paste, followed by the ground ginger, vanilla, cinnamon, and ground cardamom.

 - Combine the coconut oil with the mixture, then gently heat all ingredients together until liquified.

 - Using a stick blender or even just a wire whisk, blend to create a foam.
 Continue to stir until frothy and heated through.

 - Add honey or stevia and stir.

 - Pour into a glass or mug and sprinkle with a little cinnamon (or ground cardamom).
 Serve!

-Keeping your knees healthy and pain-free is simple if you take the naturopathic approach.
-The trick is to look at the ‘whole picture’, rather than focus on the pain alone.
+Runners knee health care keeping your knees healthy and pain-free is simple if you take the naturopathic approach.
+The trick is to look at the ‘whole picture,’ rather than focus on the pain alone.
 Pain in any part of your body is a sign that something is wrong (obviously!).

 If you’re running regularly and never had a knee problem in your life, that doesn’t mean you won’t!
-Give your body the best chance it has of going the distance by taking preventative measures now – whether through diet, rest, footwear or the terrain you run on.
-Who knows how many marathons you might
+Give your body the best chance it has of going the distance by taking preventative measures now – whether through diet, rest, footwear, or the terrain you run on.
+Who knows how many marathons you might end up running?